humrochagf/humberto.io/content/blog/exploring-pygame-5-movement-and-collision.en.md

 If you are following this series of posts, you already saw an example of movement at the post about [the game loop](https://humberto.io/pt-br/blog/desbravando-o-pygame-3-game-loop/), where we implemented a ball that moves through the screen bouncing around.

-This time are revisiting some parts of that code, adding more detail to it and also, adding some new concepts.
+This time we'll go through a similar code sample, adding more details to it and also, adding some new concepts:

-To start, let's write the most basic form of movement of an object through the screen:

 {{< highlight python "linenos=table,hl_lines=21 26" >}}
 import pygame